-"I knew what I wanted to do,” he said.
 "I wanted to touch the ball.”

 He was playing varsity ball by his sophomore year at John Tyler High School.
 A year later, he was well on his way to breaking the school’s rushing record, a mark held for several decades by Hall of Fame legend Earl Campbell.

 College recruiters were calling, and future plans were developing.

 Then, one fall Friday night, Hunter made a dive toward the end zone.
 Defenders reached and grabbed as he leapt toward the goal line.
 He landed in the end zone for a highlight-worthy touchdown, but when Hunter popped up and started to walk, he fell right back down again.